dylanitorium/rigor/README.md

 process manager for whatever type of script you use.

 ## Options
+### -s, --single
+Flags the server as a single page application and will direct all asset requests to the index file.

 ### -p, --port
 Specify the port to use.
 Defaults to `8888`